 However, the cost of a silver amalgam ranges between 50 to 150 dollars for a couple of teeth and almost 300 dollars for more than two teeth.

 Tooth resin fillings cost between 100 o 250 dollars and almost 450 dollars for more.
-You should discuss the cost and payment options with your dentist to avoid any trouble post procedure.
+You should discuss the cost and payment options with your dentist near me to avoid any trouble post procedure.

 What Are Indirect Fillings?

 These are like composite filling except they are manufactured in your dentist’s lab after a couple of visits to the office before they are used on your teeth.
 The dental visits ensure that the structure looks and fits perfectly into your mouth without any discomfort.